albertyw/apple_dep_client/README.md

 Read this gem from Github.
 Since it's a private repository, you may want to refer to http://stackoverflow.com/a/13261333.

-This gem also requires an updated version of the `plist` gem from https://github.com/cellabus/plist so you may want to add `gem 'plist', git: 'https://github.com/cellabus/plist', ref: '3.1.2'` to your software's `Gemfile`.
+This gem requires an updated version of the `plist` gem from https://github.com/cellabus/plist so you may want to add `gem 'plist', git: 'https://github.com/cellabus/plist', ref: '3.1.2'` to your software's `Gemfile`.

+This gem also also requires `OpenSSL` to be installed.
+You can test it by running `require 'openssl'` in `irb` and checking that it works.

+This will be uploaded to https://rubygems.org/ some day.

 ## Usage